DZVX

-DZVX (1269 AM) Bombo Radyo was a radio station owned and operated by Bombo Radyo Philippines through its licensee Newsounds Broadcasting Network.
-The station and transmitter were located in Daet.
+DZVX (1269 AM) was a radio station owned and operated by Bombo Radyo Philippines through its licensee Newsounds Broadcasting Network.

 History

 DZVX was the pioneer radio station in Camarines Norte.
 It was established in 1971 by the family of Don Fernando Vinzons for political purposes.
 Later on, it expanded its scope.
 The station was transferred to new management in the 1990s under the banner of Bombo Radyo Philippines.
 DZVX Bombo Radyo was the number one station in the area during the 1990s and 2000s.
 It went off the air in 2008.